DnlWD/ProntoSoccorso/README.md

 # Exercise Data Visualitation

-Web Application for information about first aid throught map and graphics.
+Web Application for information about first aid through map and graphics.